kontainapp/km/docs/build.md

 To build with docker, make sure `docker` and  `make` are installed, and buildenv image is available (see section about this above) and run the commands below.

-*Building with docker* will use a docker container with all necessary pre-requisites installed; will use local source tree exposed to Docker via a docker volume, and will place the results in the local *build* directory - so the end result is exactly the same as regular 'make', but it does not require pre-reqs installed on the local machine.
+*Building with docker* will use a docker container with all necessary pre-requisites installed; will use local source tree exposed to Docker via a docker volume, and will place the results in the local *build* directory - so the end result is exactly the same as regular 'make', but it does not require pre-requisites installed on the local machine.
 One the the key use cases for build with docker is cloud-based CI/CD pipeline.

 ```sh
  make -C tests .buildenv-local-lib # one time to prep host machine (see tests/readme.md)